 Keep the default subsets.

-As you can see in the Inspector on the left, the dataset is by default split into two subsets: 80% for training and 20% for validation.
+The dataset is by default split into two subsets: 80% for training and 20% for validation.
 That means we’ll use 80% of the set to train our model and the remaining as "not seen before" examples to see how well the training is progressing.
 The percentage of correctly guessed labels on the validation set will produce the accuracy number we’re after.
-Use the default subsets for this tutorial.

 Save the dataset